rubrikinc/terraform-provider-polaris/docs/resources/azure_cloud_cluster.md

 Required:

+- `admin_email` (String) Email address for the cluster admin user.
+Changing this value will have no effect on the cluster.
 - `admin_password` (String, Sensitive) Password for the cluster admin user.
 Changing this value will have no effect on the cluster.
 - `cluster_name` (String) Unique name to assign to the cloud cluster.
 Changing this forces a new resource to be created.
-- `dns_name_servers` (Set of String) DNS name servers for the cluster.
+- `dns_name_servers` (List of String) DNS name servers for the cluster.
 Changing this forces a new resource to be created.
 - `keep_cluster_on_failure` (Boolean) Whether to keep the cluster on failure (can be useful for troubleshooting).
 Changing this forces a new resource to be created.
-- `ntp_servers` (Set of String) NTP servers for the cluster.
+- `ntp_servers` (List of String) NTP servers for the cluster.
 Changing this forces a new resource to be created.
 - `num_nodes` (Number) Number of nodes in the cluster.
 Changing this forces a new resource to be created.
-- `user_email` (String) Email address for the cluster admin user.
-Changing this value will have no effect on the cluster.

 Optional:

-- `dns_search_domains` (Set of String) DNS search domains for the cluster.
+- `dns_search_domains` (List of String) DNS search domains for the cluster.
 Changing this forces a new resource to be created.

 <a id="nestedblock--vm_config"></a>